Call (0115) 931 51 71 to talk to us about your situation

 An independent report from a Nursing Care expert instructed by the Coroner was highly critical of the monitoring of Mrs Welch’s condition.
 Mrs Welch’s family was also upset to learn that she was not given suitable pain medication.
 She did not receive reasonable care which could have improved her quality of life.

 If doctors had communicated more fully with Mrs Welch’s family when she was admitted to hospital, they probably would not have invited the Coroner to hold an inquest.
 Because they were determined to investigate what had happened to Mrs Welch, the Coroner identified serious failings.
 We hope that the Trust will take up the Coroner’s recommendation and that they will fully investigate these failings.
-We also hope they will identify ways in which treatment can be improved will help patients in the future
+We also hope they will identify ways in which NHS procedures and treatment can be improved will help patients and improve NHS patient safety in the future.

 Read More ...